 CLUB OFFICERS

-The Television Motion Picture Car Club is a private organization where those who work in or have worked in the television, motion picture, music, radio, sports and motorsports industries can get together, connect with old friends, make new ones and share their passion for the automobile.
-Founded in 2009 at CBS Television City in Hollywood, California, the TMPCC has grown to become one of the most unique car clubs on the planet, with members who work in front of the camera and behind the scenes at almost every television and motion picture studio in Hollywood and beyond.
-From producers and directors, to actors, actresses, camera operators, editors, audio engineers, stunt and precision drivers, even Studio Presidents, the TMPCC is a club like no other.
+Over the years, the Television Motion Picture Car Club has become one of the most celebrated car clubs on the planet, with members who work in front of the camera and behind the scenes at almost every television and motion picture studio in Hollywood and beyond.
+From producers and directors, to actors, actresses, cinematographers, editors, audio engineers, audio mixers, composers, sound designers, stunt and precision drivers, helicopter and jet film pilots, even Studio Presidents, the TMPCC is a club like no other.
 We have been featured on radio shows, television programs, in newspapers, magazines and social media worldwide.
-The continued success of the club can be attributed to the hard work and dedication of the following individuals.

 Ken LatkaKEN LATKA